auth0/Auth0.swift/README.md

 ### Configuration

 Auth0.swift needs the **Client ID** and **Domain** of the Auth0 application to communicate with Auth0.
-These details can be found on the settings page of your [Auth0 application](https://manage.auth0.com/#/applications/).
-If you are using a [Custom Domain](https://auth0.com/docs/custom-domains), use the value of your Custom Domain instead of the value from the settings page.
+You can find these details on the settings page of your [Auth0 application](https://manage.auth0.com/#/applications/).
+If you are using a [Custom Domain](https://auth0.com/docs/brand-and-customize/custom-domains), use the value of your Custom Domain instead of the value from the settings page.

 > ⚠️ Make sure that the [application type](https://auth0.com/docs/configure/applications) of the Auth0 application is **Native**.
 If you don’t have a Native Auth0 application, [create one](https://auth0.com/docs/get-started/create-apps/native-apps) before continuing.